saoto28/pineapple60/how_to_make_ergonomic_trackpoint_keyboard.md

 (6) You can use the FPC after peeling off the membrane.
 ![12](pics/disassemble_keyboard12.jpg)

 I cut out the unnecessary part of the sheet, for avoiding unintended keyswitch reactions.
+But, when the cut part gets wet, it may make abnormal contact.
+It may be better not to cut more than necessary.
-But, this is the sheet of Japanese keyboard.
+And also, this is the sheet of Japanese keyboard.
 If you will cut the sheet, investigate the necessary circuit area of the mouse switches for your keyboard.
 ![13](pics/disassemble_keyboard13.jpg)

+You can see a pic how to cut the US keyboard menbraine sheet [in this web site](https://amaya382.hatenablog.jp/entry/2015/08/14/015954).

 It seems enough to cut the key switche lines of the FFC for avoiding unintended keyswitch reactions.
 Because the mouse switches need only four lines of right side.
 ![14](pics/disassemble_keyboard14.jpg)